The Fabelmans: Theatrical

 The Fabelmans was released by Universal Pictures in select theaters in Los Angeles and New York City on November 11, 2022, with a nationwide release on November 23 in the United States.
 It became Spielberg's first film to be distributed by Universal since Munich (2005).
 Universal also distributed the film in some international territories, but as part of Amblin Partners' deal with Mister Smith Entertainment, there are some exceptions, as the film has been sold to Entertainment One for the United Kingdom, StudioCanal for Australia, WW Entertainment for Benelux, Leone Film Group for Italy, Reliance Distribution for India and Nordisk Film for Scandinavia.

 Home media

-The Fabelmans was released on VOD on December 13, 2022, and on digital January 17, 2023.
-It was released on DVD, Blu-ray and Ultra HD Blu-ray on February 14, 2023, by Universal Pictures Home Entertainment.
+The Fabelmans was released on video on demand (VOD) on December 13, 2022, and on digital January 17, 2023.
+It was released on DVD, Blu-ray and Ultra HD Blu-ray on February 14, 2023, by Universal Pictures Home Entertainment, and grossed $1,901,635 in video sales, debuting in second place on the home media charts behind Black Panther: Wakanda Forever.

+On VOD, it ranked #1 on iTunes Movies following the Oscar nomination announcements on January 24, 2023.
+By March 9, 2023, according to Samba TV, it had been watched on VOD in 360,000 households in the United States since the announcements, over-indexing by the highest margin of any film in the Los Angeles DMA by 60%.
+By February 21, according to JustWatch, it topped the Canadian streaming charts following the announcements, ahead of Triangle of Sadness and Tár.
+After failing to win any Oscars at the 95th Academy Awards ceremony, its streaming viewership increased, allowing it to remain in the top 10 of the Digital Entertainment Group's Watched at Home Top 20 Chart for two weeks following the ceremony.

 Marketing

 The poster to promote the film's world premiere at TIFF was released on September 7, 2022, with the official theatrical release version of it being released on September 29, 2022.
 The trailer premiered online on September 11, 2022.
 The music for the trailer was composed by Felix Erskine of Cavalry Music.
 Universal spent approximately $8.5 million on the film's advertising campaign.
-Another trailer, set to Ben Folds' cover of The Beatles song "Golden Slumbers," was released on December 13, 2022.
+Another trailer, set to Ben Folds' cover of The Beatles song "Golden Slumbers", was released on December 13, 2022.